bellaTHEanalyst/powerbi-report-weather-quality-analysis-/README.md

 Fine particulate matter (PM2.5) is an air pollutant that is a concern for people's health when levels in the air are high.
 PM2.5 are tiny particles in the air that reduce visibility and cause the air to appear hazy when levels are elevated

 # **NOTE** : pm2.5 in this dataset is given in(ug/m^3)
- ## Analyzation 1: What weather factors influenced the PM 2.5 value?
+ ## Analysis 1: What weather factors influenced the PM 2.5 value?
 Weather factors that affect the PM2.5 value include the dewpoint, temperature, combined wind direction, hours of rainfall, hours of snow, and hours of the day
 - Visual 1:
 Dew point:  The points in the scatterplot can be seen rising from left to right with all points nearby and we see a high positive correlation here; the dew point is positively correlated with the PM 2.5 values.
 As the dew point increased, so did the PM 2.5 value except for a few cases of outliers.
 The highest PM 2.5 value was experienced at -24(â„ƒ)